openservicemesh/osm/DESIGN.md

       ```
   - TrafficResources
       ```go
-      //TrafficResource is a struct of the various resources of a source/destination in the TrafficTargetPolicies type TrafficResource struct {
+      //TrafficResource is a struct of the various resources of a source/destination in the TrafficPolicy type TrafficResource struct {
 	     ServiceAccount ServiceAccount      `json:"service_account:omitempty"`
 	     Namespace      string              `json:"namespace:omitempty"`